Updated on 2026-01-28 GMT+08:00

 Process Flow

-Figure 1 Process for assigning UCS permissions
+Figure 1 Process of granting UCS permissions

-On the IAM console, create a user group and grant it UCS permissions (UCS ReadOnlyAccess as an example).
+On the IAM console, create a user group and grant it UCS read-only permissions (UCS ReadOnlyAccess as an example).

-Create a user on the IAM console and add it to the user group created in 1.
+On the IAM console, create a user and add it to the user group created in 1.

-3. Log in and verify permissions.
+3. Log in as the IAM user and verify permissions.

 System-defined Policies